filiph/zombie/README.md

 # Zombie!
 In Dart!

-This demo 'game' that was implemented during my [GDG DevFest Prague 2013](http://www.devfest.cz/ "DevFest Praha 2013") talk titled **Dart v1.0**.
+This demo 'game' was implemented during my [GDG DevFest Prague 2013](http://www.devfest.cz/ "DevFest Praha 2013") talk titled **Dart v1.0**.

 None of this should be considered best practice or even good code, of course.
 This